 • Heavy cream – a must for the richest and silkiest peaches with cream

-Plus a pinch of salt and your fave garnishes.
+Plus a pinch of salt and your favorite garnishes.

 How to Make Peaches and Cream